elchs/LetoDBf/Readme.txt

  This file is only read once with starting LetoDBf, after changes therein you have to restart the server to let it get active.

+ Really important options commonly only are: DataPath, LogPath, Share_Tables, No_Save_WA.
+ If the server should use an existing DBF fileset, adapt 'Default_Driver' if DBFNTX was used.

+ Other default values in the distributed config file are choosen to satisfy most common first needs, can be hardend and optimzed on occasion.
- Really important options commonly only are: DataPath, LogPath, Share_Tables, No_Save_WA, LetoDBf newbies then continue reading with section: 5.
-How to work with the LetoDBf server, and come some days later experienced back to look in 4.x sections what else all is possible.
+ LetoDBf newbies then like to continue reading with section: 5.
+How to work with the LetoDBf server.

       Currently following parameters exists ( default values are designated ).

       [MAIN]
       IP =                     -    !
 Leave it empty for Windows. !